-If you’re in an emergency call (000).
+If you’re in an emergency, call (000).

-To find out how to perform CPR on a child (1-8 years old) follow the guide below.
-You can also go to specific guides on CPR for adults & older children (> 8 years), infants and during pregnancy.
+Find out how to perform CPR on a child (1-8 years old) by following the guide below.
+You can also go to specific guides on CPR for adults & older children (over 8 years), infants and during pregnancy.

 The DRSABCD action plan is a structured way of assisting a casualty.
 It includes vital steps such as assessing for danger, checking for a response, sending for help, clearing and opening the airway, and checking for breathing.